antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## Comparing Methylation Heatmaps

 To gain a clearer understanding of how to interpret this Heatmap, two further methylation datasets will be compared with the "Esteller" dataset.
 As mentioned earlier in *Section 2 Generating a Heatmap* of this manual, this "Esteller" dataset is based on highly proliferating cancer cell lines.
 The second dataset is based on primary tumors snd the third dataset is based on normal control tissue samples.
 In this section, three Heatmaps generated from these three datasets are to be compared to show the difference in methylation tendency for a chosen gene of interest.
-These comparative methylome heatmaps were used to study another tumor suppressor ZAR1.
-[5]
+Below e use again CLDN10 for these comparative methylome heatmaps, but you could also look into another gene, such as the tumor suppressor ZAR1 [5].

 To create the second (author "Heyn", category "tumor") and the third (author "Lokk", category "normal") heatmaps, repeat the steps from 1) to 5) in *Section 2 Generating Heatmap* of this manual.
 The following Figure 3-1 is a collection of generated heatmaps of the three datasets ("Esteller" on the bottom, "Heyn" in the middle, "Lokk" on the top).
 As shown with colors in Figure 3-1, the "Lokk" Heatmap of CLDN10 is rather uniform with a CLDN10 CGI (or CpG-Island) that is unmethylated, whereas the CGI surrounding regions are methylated (for all samples).